-The daily schedule for the Birmingham 2022 Commonwealth Games has been released today (Friday 16 October 2020), with the organisers confirming which sports will be held on each of the 11 days of competition and urging fans to sign-up for ticket updates, as planning for the Games accelerates.
+The daily schedule for the Birmingham 2022 Commonwealth Games has been released, with the organisers confirming which sports will be held on each of the 11 days of competition and urging fans to sign-up for ticket updates, as planning for the Games accelerates.

 Women’s T20 cricket, added to the programme in August last year, will begin at Edgbaston Stadium on Friday 29 July.